gmdfalk/blockify/README.md

 # blockify
 Blockify is a linux only application that allows you to automatically mute songs and advertisements in Spotify.

-**Blockify v1.9.0 currently does not support the current Spotify beta client (version 1.0.0 and higher).
+**Blockify < v2.0.0 does not support the Spotify beta client (version 1.0.0 and higher).
 If you need support for Spotify v1.0.13 and higher, use the pre-release of Blockify, v2.0.0.
 Be aware, however, that this pre-release is in beta status, too.**

 ## Installation
 ##### Dependencies